HeardLibrary/digital-scholarship/script/python/projects/ees.md

 2\.1.3 Skip missing data<br/>
 2\.1.4 Add screened data to sum<br/>
 2\.1.5 Count data that were summarized (exclude missing data)<br/>
-2\.2 Calculate the mean from the sum<br/>
+2\.2 Calculate the mean from the sum and count<br/>
-2\.3 Repeat the screening for every time interval to be graphed (year or month) 2\.3.1 Determine the limits of the period for that analysis<br/>
+2\.3 Repeat the screening for every time interval to be graphed (year or month)<br/>
+2\.3.1 Determine the limits of the period for that analysis<br/>
 2\.3.2 Append time point and mean to growing lists of summary data<br/>